By: Blake Wimsey

 Blake Wimsey operates Foundation Insurance in downtown Guthrie.

 According to a 2015 study done by the National Association of Insurance Commissioners, Oklahoma was the fourth most expensive state for home insurance.
 Home insurance premiums have certainly not gone down since then.
 If you’re a seasoned homeowner, you’re likely getting a better rate than someone whose been renting and is now moving on to purchase their first home.
+Looking around for home insurance quotes you’re happy with is a key step as a new homeowner.
 So, what should first time home buyers do to help them with rates?